 PRESIDENT………Gordon Lasker General Manager Stolt-Nielsen

 VICE PRESIDENT….Greg Croaker Business Manager Quality Logistic Services Australia [QLSA]

 PUBLIC OFFICER….Shayne Johnson General Manager Western Containers

 BLIA has an alliance with the Melbourne ISO Club www.isoclub.asn.au and members are invited to the monthly luncheon organised by that group.
 BLIA members are also mailed a copy of the ISO Club Activities Newsletter.

-- A breakfast meeting is scheduled for Sydney on Thursday 4 December
+- The breakfast meeting scheduled for Sydney on Thursday 4 December has been cancelled.

 - More information will be advised closer to the day.